 No. All candidates have an equal opportunity of gaining Admission to Aitchison College.

-Our intake years are from Year 1 (K1 ), K2 and Year 7 (E2).
-The College may decide to admit students into C1 (Aga Khan Matric), A Level (Year 12) and Aga Khan FSc based on external results.
+Our intake years are from Year 1 (K1), Year 2 (K2), Year 6 (K6), Year 7 (E2), Year 8 (M1), Year 9 (M2) and C1 (Cambridge & Federal Board-Matric).
+The College may decide to admit students into H1, A Level (Year 12) and Federal Board FSc (Pre-medical) based on external results.
 By far the largest intake is in Year 2 (K2) and Year 7 (E2).
 Year 1 (K1) is reserved exclusively for boarders from distant or remote areas.

 With the approval of the Board of Governors the College reserves the right to offer day or boarding places by category and number according to the on-going availability in each category.